iZettle/api-documentation/pusher-api/tutorials/create-webhook-event-subscriptions.md

 > **Note:** One UUID can be used only for one subscription.

-1. Generate a version 1 UUID at [UUID Generator](https://www.uuidgenerator.net/version1). <!-- how to treat 3rd party resources at Zettle? -->
+1. Generate a version 1 UUID.
+For example, you can use [UUID Generator](https://www.uuidgenerator.net/version1) to generate a version 1 UUID. <!-- how to treat 3rd party resources at Zettle? -->
 2. Copy and save the UUID.
-It will be used for creating event subscription.
+It will be used for creating an event subscription.

-## (Optional) Step 2: Test webhooks
+## Step 2: Test webhooks
-Before creating event subscriptions to the HTTPS endpoint on your app, test the events that you want to subscribe.
+Before creating event subscriptions to the HTTPS endpoint on your app, test the events to which you want to subscribe.

 1. Set up a test environment.
+IfYou may want to use one
     * If you run a local server, you can make it publicly available using [ngrok](https://ngrok.com/).
     * If you don't run a local server, you can use [Webhook.site](https://webhook.site) that provides an online view of all requests. <!-- how to treat 3rd party resources at Zettle? -->
 2. Follow [Step 3: Create an event subscription](#step-3-create-an-event-subscription) to test the events and check the payloads.